SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ]
 ```

-All of the impacted injection tokens have been marked as deprecated with 10.18, and references to their respective replacements are provided in the documentation and the deprecation notice.
+All of the impacted injection tokens have been marked as deprecated with 10.18, and references to their replacements are provided in the respective documentation and deprecation notice.

 #### Implemented